 Almost all pups are born on traditional rookeries during June, and they are confined to land for the first month of life.
 Surveys of rookeries in very late June or early July can therefore, in theory, provide an essentially complete count of annual pup production.
-It is possible that some additional pups may be born following the survey, or had already dispersed prior to the survey, but these numbers are likely to be very small.
+As has been the practice in other Steller sea lion assessments, an arbitrary correction factor of 1.1 was applied to pup counts to account for pups that may have been born and died or swept off rookeries prior to surveys, or pups born following the survey.
+While this correction seems reasonable, there is little information on the actual number of pups missed, and the number could vary from year to year and between sites.
 It is also possible, but highly unlikely, that new rookeries have become established in B.C. that have not yet been discovered.
 In SE Alaska, the only region where new rookeries have become established, they formed at traditional haulout sites, which are included in the province-wide aerial surveys.

 In practice, pups are more difficult to census than older age-classes.
-Ground drivecounts have not been conducted in B.C. since most rookeries have been designated as Ecological Reserves or National Parks. and such disturbances would not be However, there was a high permitted. degree of correlation between pups counts made from oblique 35mm slides and those made from vertical medium-format images, which in other regions have been shown to be as accurate as ground counts. rookeries in B.C., only about 4% of pups were missed the oblique slides, and this bias appeared to be fairly constant between years and among sites.
+Ground drive-counts have not been conducted in B.C. since most rookeries have been designated as Ecological Reserves or National Parks, and such disturbances would not be permitted.
+However, there was a high degree of correlation between pups counts made from oblique 35mm slides and those made from vertical medium-format images, which in other regions have been shown to be as accurate as ground counts.
+For rookeries in B.C., only about 4% of pups were missed the oblique slides, and this bias appeared to be fairly constant between years and among sites.
 At Forrester Island, however, comparison of oblique 35mm slides with both ground drive-counts and vertical medium-format images indicated that about 20% of pups were missed in the 35mm slides.
 It is not known why a greater proportion of pups were missed at Forrester Island.
 One possible explanation is that the pupping sites tend to be larger at Forrester Island, which have to be circled more widely, such that pups are photographed at more oblique angles.
-The factors affecting the consistency of corrections for pup counts from oblique 35mm slides warrant further examination
+The factors affecting the consistency of corrections for pup counts from oblique 35mm slides warrant further examination.

-In addition to the uncertainty in estimating pup production, there may be considerable uncertainty associated with the pup to nonpup ratio multipliers used to extrapolate total abundance.
-The existing life tables for Steller sea lions have all been derived from one sample of animals collected in the Gulf of Alaska in the late 1970s.
-There may be considerable sampling biases in such collections due to segregation of animals by and reproductive sex. age Moreover, vital rates will vary depending on the status of populations.
-The Gulf of Alaska sample was collected just prior to a sharp decline. period of whereas populations in B.C. have been increasing.
-There is therefore a need for updated data on life history parameters, and a better understanding of how vital rates vary with population status.
+In addition to the uncertainty in estimating pup production, there is considerable uncertainty associated with the pup to non-pup ratio multipliers used to extrapolate total abundance.
+Published life tables for Steller sea lions have all been derived from one sample of animals collected in the Gulf of Alaska in the late 1970s.
+There may be sampling biases in such collections due to segregation of animals by sex, age and reproductive status.
+Moreover, vital rates will vary depending on the status of populations.
+The Gulf of Alaska sample was collected during a period of stability just prior to sharp declines that occurred in the 1980s, whereas populations in B.C. and neighbouring waters have been increasing since the early 1960s.
+Matrix population projection models were used to assess how pup multipliers would change for an increasing population.
+The simulations indicate the multiplier could theoretically range from as low as 4.0 if the population growth were attributable to increased fecundity or earlier maturation, to as high as 5.8 if the growth were due to increased juvenile survival, and intermediate if due to improvement in adult survival.
+Due to the lack of information on the demographic differences between stable and increasing populations, there is considerable uncertainty associated with extrapolating total abundance from estimates of pup production.